 - Electronic health record EHR software

-What education is needed to be a File Clerk?
+What education or degrees do I need to become a File Clerk?

 More about our data sources and methodologies.